 The in-school assessment begins the formal special education process that may lead to the child being identified as needing a special education program.
 The consent for an educational assessment is usually obtained at a school case conference.
-At the school conference parent/guardians are given a copy of the board's special education pamphlets Parent/guardians' Guide to Special Education IPRC's and Appeals.
-Parent/guardians are then invited to attend case conferences with regard to the findings of the in-school assessment.
+At the school case conference parent/guardians are given a copy of the board's special education pamphlets Parent/Guardians' Guide to Special Education IPRC's and Appeals.
+Parent/guardians/representative from First Nation(s) are then invited to attend case conferences with regard to the findings of the in-school assessment.
 If more information is required, parent/guardians must sign for an out-of-school assessment to be completed.
-Once this assessment is completed the findings are shared with the parent/guardian and school personnel.
+Once this assessment is completed the findings are shared with the parent/guardians and appropriate school personnel.

 A decision may be made to refer the student to an Identification, Placement and Review Committee.
-The parent/guardian/guardian/education representative from First Nation is given 10 days notice in writing that an IPRC meeting will be held to discuss the child's identification and placement.
+The parent/guardians is/are given 10 days notice in writing that an IPRC meeting will be held to discuss the child's identification and placement.
 If the student is identified, a placement is determined and the Individual Education Plan is developed within 30 days.
 In the case of parents, living in isolated coummunties, that need to meet by teleconference, these arrangements can be made.
 Boarding of those involved in this process will be done with the consent of parents/guardians.
-The Individual Education Plan is also reviewed with the parent/guardian/education representative from First Nation.
+The Individual Education Plan is also reviewed with the parent/guardian/education representative from First Nation(s).